 Please carefully review the SGA guidelines and stipulations for funding before submitting your application.
 Organizations will be held to the guidelines and standards in place as of the date of their presentation.
-The funding guidelines are constantly updated and reevaluated as COVID-19 continues to evolve.
 Please ensure you are looking at the most updated version of the funding guidelines.

 - Only student organizations recognized and in good standing with the Office of Student Organizations will be considered for funding.
 University-wide events and departments not recognized as student organizations are not eligible.